-For the past four years, the number of cases of chlamydia, gonorrhea, and syphilis-the Big Three of STDs-have been steadily creeping up in the U.S., reaching an all-time record high in 2016.
-But according to the most recent data released by the CDC at the National STD Prevention Conference in Washington, D.C., this week, 2017 blew that record out of the water.
-There were 2.3 million cases of the Big Three diagnosed last year-200,000 more than the previous record in 2016, the CDC reports.
+For the past four years, the number of cases of chlamydia, gonorrhea, and syphilis — the Big Three of STDs — has been steadily creeping up in the U.S., reaching an all-time record high in 2016.
+In 2018, the Centers for Disease Control and Prevention (CDC) released a report that showed there were 2.3 million cases of the Big Three diagnosed in 2017 — a whopping 200,000 more than the previous record in 2016, the CDC reports.
 What's particularly concerning?
-Gonorrhea diagnoses have gone up 67 percent since 2013 and syphilis cases have increased 76 percent.
+Gonorrhea diagnoses have gone up 67 percent since 2013, and syphilis cases have increased 76 percent.
 Overall, the report called out "steep, sustained increases" (31 percent since 2013) that have health officials worried.

 To put those numbers in perspective, the U.S. has the highest STD rates in the industrialized world, NPR reports.
 (FYI, the rate of unintended pregnancies is also "significantly higher" in the U.S. than in many other developed countries, according to the Guttmacher Institute.)
 Yikes.

-As if the jump in STDs weren't concerning enough on its own, the rise of antibiotic-resistant STD "superbugs" makes the report even scarier.
+As if the jump in STDs weren't concerning enough on its own, the rise of antibiotic-resistant STD "superbugs" makes these statistics even scarier.
 Right now, doctors still have enough tools to treat the Big Three, but certain strains of "super gonorrhea" and drug-resistant syphilis are already a thing.

 In simpler terms, untreatable STD superbugs are close to becoming reality.
-"We expect gonorrhea will eventually wear down our last highly effective antibiotic," Gail Bolan, M.D., director of the CDC's Division of STD Prevention, said in a press release about the new stats.
+"We expect gonorrhea will eventually wear down our last highly effective antibiotic," Gail Bolan, M.D., director of the CDC's Division of STD Prevention, said in a press release about the CDC's 2018 report.
 "We can't let our defenses down-we must continue reinforcing efforts to rapidly detect and prevent resistance as long as possible."